Individuals and groups can express concern about an issue and ask Council to take action by organising a petition or joint letter.

 Bundoora MDC 3083

-For more information on serving a petition or joint letter to Council, call us on 9217 2223.
+For more information about submitting a petition or joint letter to Council, call us on 9217 2294.

-We will notify the person who submitted a petition (head petitioner), or signatories to a joint letter, that we have received the petition/joint letter and advise when it will be tabled at a Council Meeting.
+We will notify the person who submitted a petition (head petitioner)/joint letter, or all petitioners/signatories to a petition/joint letter where there are 12 or less signatories, that we have received the petition/joint letter and advise when it will be tabled at a Council Meeting.

-We will do our best to table the petition or joint letter at the next Ordinary Council meeting after we receive it.
-When the petition or joint letter relates to an item on that Council meeting agenda, it will be considered with the matter at the meeting.
+We will do our best to table the petition or joint letter at the next Scheduled Council meeting after we receive it.
+When the petition or joint letter relates to an item on that Council meeting agenda, it may be considered with the matter at the meeting.